 By Mark Feffer

-Skype and Zoom have made it so easy to video chat over PCs and mobile devices that more employers are using video to replace some in-person interviews.
+Skype and Zoom have made it so easy to video chat over PCs and mobile devices that more employers are using video to replace some in-person interviews, especially with the pandemic.

 It makes sense: From the company's point of view, a video conversation can save both time and money, very similar to a phone interview but providing a view of the candidate.

 Also, recruiters say that, as the competition for talent becomes more intense in technology centers like Boston and San Francisco, companies there are becoming more open to the idea of hiring remote workers in secondary markets.
 Clearly, the pandemic has increased that interest.

 As with any interview, the key to a successful vieo conversation is planning.
 The difference is you need to prepare more than your answers and what you're going to wear.
 You must consider the technical issues involved in using video properly.

 Yes, the software is easy to download and install and, yes, webcams and microphones today are plug and play or already built into your computer.

 But neglect the simple aspects of using video, and you will end up looking amateurish and unprepared.

 Here's how to make sure you are ready:

 First, be sure you have downloaded, installed, and tested the software well before your interview is scheduled -- the sooner the better.

 Careful set-up -- in advance -- is very important for a successful interview.

 This is a key to any successful interview, but being comfortable with the technology is especially important with video.
 Not only do you want to make sure you can maintain your poise despite any question you get, you want to be comfortable talking to the camera.

 Bear in mind how you will appear from the interviewer's point of view.

 You will look them in the eye by looking into the camera, not by watching their image on the monitor.
 Practice talking to the camera and find the position where you are the most comfortable, so you can sit that way for a long period of time.